chris9740/swiftdns/README.md

 ## Blacklisting

-Swiftdns will look for our blacklist rules inside `.list` files located in `/etc/swiftdns/filters/` and any of its immediate subdirectories, in case you want to organize your rules.
+Swiftdns will look for our blacklist rules inside `.list` files located in `/etc/swiftdns/filters/`.

 **Important:** You need to restart the service after creating or modifying any of these files for the changes to take effect.